 Songs of Innocence, Experience, Ambivalence

 Mat Collishaw, Tracey Emin, Paula Rego: at the Foundling.
 For the Foundling Museum, museum devoted to the history and experiences of London's foundling children Bloomsbury unpublished February 2010.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.
 Tracey Emin artist Matt Collishaw artist Paula Rego artist

 Three artists of major international reputation were invited by Gill Hedley, an independent curator, to respond to the collections and themes of the Foundling Museum in London in 2010.
 Mat Collishaw, Tracey Emin and Paula Rego have all made remarkable works over the years with subject matter that lies at the heart of the Foundling story: exploitation, loss, grief, sex, love, parenthood and childhood.
 Each artist responded to the invitation with great generosity and either made new work or lent works never previously seen.